 The centrepiece of a halo engagement ring can be a fancy-colour or colourless diamond, or another precious gemstone, such as ruby, emerald or sapphire.
 Each stone choice can be mixed and matched with other pavé choices for contrast, or can all remain the same stone type for a more classic finish.

-Round, cushion and princess shape diamonds and coloured gemstones are classic choices for a halo engagement ring style.
+Round, cushion, princess and oval shape diamonds and coloured gemstones are classic choices for a halo engagement ring style.
 This doesn’t mean to say that other shapes don’t work.
-Ovals, radiants and emerald-cuts can look striking when wrapped in the stones of a ‘halo’.
+Other stone shapes like radiants and emerald-cuts can look striking when wrapped in the stones of a ‘halo’.

 Even the pointed ends of cuts like the pear and marquise, that sometimes put people off, for fear of being caught or chipped, are actually softened and protected by the smaller stones that ‘wrap’ the centre stone.

 Choosing contrasting pavé gemstones gives your ring a custom look.
-Colored precious gemstones as the pavé halo surrounding a colourless diamond combines tradition with a splash of bold colour.
-Or reverse it and use a coloured diamond or gemstone as a centre stone and surround it with classic colourless diamonds.
+Coloured precious gemstones as the pavé halo surrounding a colourless diamond combines tradition with a splash of bold colour.
+Or reverse it and use a coloured diamond or gemstone as a centre stone and surround it with a classic colourless diamond halo.

 For diamonds with a colour grade of H or I, yellow and rose gold work to mask the slight tint that is sometimes present in lower colour grade diamonds, ensuring they remain looking bright and white in appearance.

-For this reason, mixed metal settings are emerging as an engagement ring trend that allows wearers to get the best of both worlds by using two tones without having to select D colour grade diamonds.
+For this reason, mixed metal settings are emerging as a diamond engagement ring trend that allows wearers to get the best of both worlds by using two tones without having to select D colour grade diamonds.